 The tools can be used separately or together by following a self-guided manual that explains how to administer the tools, process the data, and interpret the results.
 Advice and consultation are available at an hourly rate.

 Betty Emarita is available on a fee basis to train a group of providers and staff to administer the tools with parents and staff/providers, facilitate learning sessions with families and staff in individual programs to complete the tools, and/or to lead a joint learning session with families and staff to review issues that emerged and to devise strategies for addressing them.

-Richard Chase and the staff at Wilder Research are available on a fee basis to process the completed tools and prepare a customized report highlighting and interpreting the results.
+Betty and staff at Wilder Research are also available on a fee basis to process the completed tools and prepare a customized report highlighting and interpreting the results.

 Betty Emarita is an ideation and strategic change consultant.
 A member of the National Network of Consultants to Grant Makers, she is certified in Human Systems Dynamics and part of the Polarity Management international learning community.
 For over two decades, Ms. Emarita and associates have provided services, including strategic planning, evaluations, assessments, and training to clients including the Annie E. Casey Foundation; Ford Foundation; Minnesota Department of Human Services; Washington State Department of Early Learning; Children's Hospitals and Clinics of Minnesota; and national, statewide, and regional cross-sector collaborations of public agencies, foundations, and nonprofit organizations.
 She has rich experience incorporating information gathered at the community level into broader state-level systems.